City of Gods

-"City of Gods" (Note: Written as "City of God" on the streaming release of Donda 2.) is a song by American rappers Fivio Foreign and Kanye West and American singer Alicia Keys.
+"City of Gods" (Note: Written as "City of God" in all caps on the streaming release of Donda 2.) is a song by American rappers Fivio Foreign and Kanye West and American singer Alicia Keys.
 It was released as the lead single from Fivio's debut studio album B.I.B.L.E. and the second single from West's eleventh studio album, Donda 2.
 On the song, Playboi Carti provides ad-libs, while Keys interpolates the chorus from "New York City" (2015) by The Chainsmokers.
 The track was certified Gold by the Recording Industry Association of America, indicating 500,000 units recorded in the US and was nominated at the 54th NAACP Image Awards for Outstanding Hip Hop/Rap Song.